jmlopez-rod/m/README.md

 There are several make targets to run.
 The most important one is `make ci-checks`.
 Run that since it is the closest to what the CI will run.

+Note that part of the documentation relies heavely on the docstrings provided to the functions, classes and modules in the library.
+Please run `make devDocs` to make sure that the documentation is up to date.
+The documentation site will be build and deployed to the `gh-pages` branch whenever a new commit is pushed to the `master` branch.